Physical Fitness for Safe Driving / Road Safety

 Physical Fitness and Elderly Drivers

 As the number of older drivers’ increases, concerns about the safety implications have been raised as well.
-These concerns relate to flexibility, coordination and speed of movement when controlling a vehicle on the road.
+These concerns relate to the flexibility, coordination and speed of movement when controlling a vehicle on the road.

 It is important to note that driving skills of senior citizens might be improved by regular exercise.
 Older people who performed a physical conditioning program developed by researchers at Yale School of Medicine were able to maintain or enhance their driving performance, potentially leading to a safer and more independent quality of life.